glennake/DirectFire_Converter/README.md

 See the documentation for supported firewall types and details on what configuration elements are converted.

-If you encounter any problems when using this tool, please search open issues on GitHub and create a new issue if one does not exist.
+If you encounter problems when using this tool, please search open issues on GitHub and create a new issue if one does not exist.

 ## Requirements